dora-rs/dora-lerobot/robots/alexk_lcr/README.md

 ## Examples

-There are also some other example applications in the `graph` folder.
+There are also some other example applications in the `graphs` folder.
 Have fun!

 Here is a list of the available examples: